* Fed's Evans boosts outlook for U.S. economic growth

 world economic growth fed demand for riskier assets.

 Mexico's IPC index extended a recent rally, while

 Organization for Economic Cooperation and Development said on

-improving and the economy of Brazil's top trading partner,
+is improving and the economy of Brazil's top trading partner,

 China, has reached a positive turning point.

 Chicago Federal Reserve chief Charles Evans added to

 positive investor sentiment after he said on Monday that he saw